Authentic Aloo Keema (Mincemeat and Potato Curry)

 Authentic Aloo Keema (Mincemeat and Potato Curry) is a one pot meal made from curried mincemeat with potatoes.
 It is so easy to make and is a delicious comfort food.

-Potatoes in any form are a comfort food.
-And you have to give them the credit, they are so versatile, they can be paired with so many things to create amazing dishes, like Aloo Gosht ( Meat Gravy with Potatoes).
-They are also added to Chicken Biryani or snacks like Pakoras and Punjabi Samosa
+Let’s be honest—potatoes are the ultimate comfort food.
+Their versatility makes them perfect for pairing with so many desi classics, from Aloo Gosht ( Meat Gravy with Potatoes).
+They are also added to Chicken Biryani or in crispy snacks like Pakoras and Punjabi Samosa

 Authentic Aloo Keema (Mincemeat and P otato Curry))served in a bowl garnished with ginger and chilli.